fastn-stack/fastn/README.md

 # `fastn` - Full-stack Web Development Made Easy

 `ftd` is a programming language for building user interfaces and content centric websites. `ftd` is easy to learn, especially for non programmers, but does not compromise on what you can build with it.

-`fastn` is a web-framework, a content management system, and an integrated development environment for `ftd`. `fastn` is a webserver, and compiles
-`ftd` to HTML/CSS/JS, and can be deployed on your server, or on `fastn cloud` by FifthTry.
+`fastn` is a web-framework, a content management system, and an integrated development environment for `ftd`. `fastn` is a webserver, and compiles `ftd` to HTML/CSS/JS, and can be deployed on your server, or on `fastn cloud` by FifthTry.

+The quickest way to learn `fastn` is the [short video course we have created: expander](https://fastn.io/expander/), it takes you through the basics.

+Then checkout the [frontend](/frontend/) and [backend](/backend/) sections of our documentation.

-## ftd`: Programming Language For The Next Billion Programmers
+## `ftd`: Programming Language For The Next Billion Programmers

 `ftd` is designed with minimal and uniform syntax, and at first glance does not even look like a programming language.